 Just What Is Savory?

+The histories of many herbs are wrapped up in mythology and savory is no exception.
 Ancient Greek writers had an idea that the satyrs lived in valleys filled with Savory plants.
 They thought the leaves of the plant made them lusty and it became known as an aphrodisiac.

 How Medieval Cooks Used Its Peppery Thyme Flavor

-We went to Mary Arden’s farm in Stratford upon Avon.
-She, as you remember, was Shakespeare’s mom.
-We met a woman whose job was to wear Tudor clothing and cook meals in the house’s kitchen.
-She said that she was making a “potager” a meat and vegetable stew.
+While she cooked, she told us that she was making a “potager” a meat and vegetable stew.
 It smelled very enticing so we asked what was in it.
-She said that as a wealthy peasant, Mary’s father could afford pepper to flavor the meals.
+She answered, that as a wealthy peasant, Mary’s father could afford pepper to flavor the meals.
 Pepper was a pretty expensive import.

 Savory-Thyme Like Flavor And A Pepper Source

+Here is how the poor peasants solved their flavor problem.
 What we have learned was that English people of that time grew and used two kinds of Savory, one an annual and the other a perennial.
 The British Isles and all of Europe by Tudor times had access to this pepper-like herb because the Roman armies carried it with them wherever they went.

-This is a photo of the garden that William Shakespeare owned after he became a successful writer.
-They used Savory, a low, rounded, pretty herb to outline their garden beds.
+Gardeners of his time used Savory, a low, rounded, pretty herb to outline their garden beds.
 It would have looked a lot like this.

 The Two Plants We Call Savory

+If you want to extend your season growing and eating fresh herbs.
 Here is how to bring your herbs indoors for winter use.

 Name | Summer Savory Satureja hortensis | Winter Savory Satureja montana |

-Appearance | small, narrow leaves, green/bronze – the height of plant under 2′ | wider leaf slightly tougher texture |
+Appearance | small, narrow leaves, green/bronze – the height of the plant is under 2′ | wider leaf slightly tougher texture |

 Flavor | mild with peppery notes | the more intense, bitter peppery flavor |